rowanw112/20r-eu4-mod/README.md

     - [x] - Disabled no alliance option with -200 relations, so you can ally bordering nations that are players (you still can not ally non-player nations if relations are too low)

-### Nation idea rebalancing
-    - [x] - Improved Lotharingia ideas to make them more appealing to play, merged some with France

 ### Religion
     - [x] - Allow Christians to have female defenders of faith
     - [x] - Make all Defender of faith levels have same bonuses